Mitigating Conversational Inertia in Multi-Turn Agents: How to select Clip hyperparameters

 \section{How to select Clip hyperparameters}

 Clip parameters can be easily selected based on task characteristics, with lower sensitivity compared to Window methods.
-As shown in General Response 3, Window context is a special case of Clip (Window W is completely equivalent to Clip L=W, H=W+1).
-When we decrease L while increasing H, the average input information remains constant, but the model's disruption of inertia becomes stronger when refreshing context.
+Window context is a special case of Clip (Window $W$ is completely equivalent to Clip $L{=}W$, $H{=}W{+}1$).
+When we decrease $L$ while increasing $H$, the average input information remains constant, but the model's disruption of inertia becomes stronger when refreshing context.

-In practice, the H parameter of Clip can be kept at Window W or slightly higher.
-For the L parameter: in multi-turn scenarios where agent actions cause state transitions (e.g., navigation tasks), setting L to a lower value is sufficient (L=1, L=3).
-For tasks where each step involves equal reasoning (deep research or other multi-step reasoning), L needs to be set to a moderate value (L=6).
+In practice, the $H$ parameter of Clip can be kept at Window $W$ or slightly higher.
+For the $L$ parameter: in multi-turn scenarios where agent actions cause state transitions (e.g., navigation tasks), setting $L$ to a lower value is sufficient ($L{=}1$ or $L{=}3$).
+For tasks where each step involves equal reasoning (deep research or other multi-step reasoning), $L$ needs to be set to a moderate value ($L{=}6$).

-Adding a new hyperparameter L does not increase the difficulty of practical application.
+Adding a new hyperparameter $L$ does not increase the difficulty of practical application.
 Window context is widely used in agent systems, and existing approaches (e.g., UI-TARS~\citep{qin2025uitarspioneeringautomatedgui}) already require hyperparameter tuning based on experience.
 We believe Clip's dual parameters do not impose greater tuning burden than Window methods.

-According to the experimental tables, a moderate Clip parameter is sufficient to outperform carefully selected Window parameters.
+Table~\ref{tab:clip_hyperparameter_sweep} provides a full per-environment breakdown across Clip and Window configurations.
+Clip consistently shows lower variance across hyperparameter settings than Window, making it a safer default for new environments.
+At the same average input length, varying the Clip hyperparameters (Clip-10to1, 12to1, 14to1) leads to nearly identical average scores, while Window variants (Window-5, 6, 7) fluctuate more.
+A conservative default of $L{=}1$--$3$ with $H{=}2W$ consistently matches or exceeds the best Window performance without per-environment tuning.